 Low Season

-Off season in the Bahamas typically runs from September to mid-November.
-This time of year typically sees less tourists, meaning less competition for piggy interaction.
-Alternately, the peak season for the area is December to January, so expect bigger crowds during this time.
+Off-season in the Bahamas typically runs from September to mid-November.
+This time of year usually sees fewer tourists, meaning less competition for piggy interaction.
+Alternatively, the area’s peak season is December to January, so expect larger crowds during this time.

 High Season